Harry J. Karns: Personal life

 Karns was born in Jamestown, New York in 1880.
 He moved with his family when he was very young to the Pittsburgh area.
 In the early 1890s, Karns attended the Collegiate Institute in Towanda, Pennsylvania.
 In 1899, while working as a well-driller on an oil well in Wellsville, Ohio, Karns received serious burns when a boiler exploded, killing several others.
 He was living in Wilkinsburg, Pennsylvania, at the time.
 He married his wife, Molly, on January 1, 1900.
 The couple had two daughters, Helena and Glenna.

 Karns moved to Nogales, Arizona, in 1907.
 Karns was a charter member of the Nogales Chamber of Commerce.
 He was considered an authority on the history of the early Southwestern United States, particularly the mission-building era of Eusebio Kino.
 Karns and Arizona Superior Court judge W. A. O'Connor, rediscovered the ruins of Fort Buchanan in August 1930.
 He was the first president of the Pimería Alta Historical Society, which he formed in 1938.
-In 1954 he translated the diary of Caption Juan Mateo Manje, and published it entitled, La Luz de Tierra Incognito.
+In 1954 he translated the diary of Captain Juan Mateo Manje, and published it entitled, La Luz de Tierra Incognito.
 Manje was the commander of the Spanish military forces in the area during Kino's time.

 Karns died from a heart condition on April 29, 1956, in Nogales.